microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/retentionsetting.md

 ---
 title: "retentionSetting resource type"
-description: "Details of all the retention settings for the Protection Policy"
+description: "Contains the details of the retention settings for a protection policy."
 author: "tushar20"
 ms.reviewer: "manikantsinghms"
 ms.localizationpriority: medium